Toucaan/toucaan.docs/blog/2023-04-01-using-git-submodules-as-package-manager/index.md

 origin	https://github.com/Toucaan/toucaan (push)
 ```

-To change the origin to the private repo within your GitHub organization:
+Set the origin to your own private repository within your organization:

 ```git
 $ git remote set-url --add --fetch https://github.com/my-organization/toucaan.git
 $ git remote set-url origin https://github.com/my-organization/toucaan.git
 ```

-This way we can leave the maintainer's master alone and not affect the upstream lifecycle of the FOSS repository.
-This is how the remote urls look inside my local submodule after:
+This will guarantee that all the app-specific downstream changes and additions to the Toucaan submodule will always be saved, and the upstream lifecycle of the FOSS repository remains unaffected.

+This is how the remote urls look inside my local submodule afterwards:

 ```
 $ git remote -v